chrisbroski/frogeye/README.md

 ## Accomplishments So Far

 I decided to try to simulate on/off (movement) cells first.
-The file *overall-movement.js* is a simple processor to measure total movement in the field of vision.
+The file *overall-movement.js* is a simple processor to measure total movement in the field of vision of a Pi camera.

 The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
 The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.

-*Senses.js* is a constructor for the central organization of all sensory processing.
+*Senses.js* is a module designed to organize all of the sensory processing of an intelligent animal or artifact.
 It is built according to [my AI architecture](http://behaviorallogic.com/api/spec) to have 4 main sections:

 1. **Observers** to collect raw sensory data
 2. **Perceivers** to analyze raw observer data